-Foxes Class is the brand new satelite class for Brookfields and is situated at The Grange School in Runcorn.
-This is a new venture for our school and the Foxes team are very proud to be pioneers in this school development.
+Foxes Class is part of the Brookfields satellite group and is situated at The Grange School in Runcorn.
+This is the second year of this venture for our school and the Foxes team are very proud to be pioneers in this school development.
 We have now been joined this year by the Bumblebees class.

-The pupils have settled into school extremely well and are enjoying the resources and space in their brand new classroom.
+The pupils have settled into school extremely well and are enjoying the resources and space both in their classroom and outdoors.

 - Shelley O'Connor - Teacher